-The choir has been in existence for less than three years.
-It was founded by Gill Riley in May 2015 and the first rehearsals took place in her home.
-The choir was originally called the Palace Community Choir as, a little later, it met in the Palace Rooms in Garden Street.
-Then after Christmas, for various reasons, it metamorphosed into St Anne’s Community Choir, meeting every Wednesday at the Memorial Hall in St Alban’s Rd.
+The choir has been in existence since May 2015, when it was founded by Gill Riley and the first rehearsals took place in her home.
+As the choir grew rehearsals were moved to the Palace Rooms on Garden Street and was originally called the Palace Community Choir.
+The choir continued to grow and after Christmas, for various reasons, it moved into the Memorial Hall on St Alban's Rd and became known as St Anne’s Community Choir.
+The choir continues to meet every Wednesday at the Memorial Hall in St Alban’s Rd.

 The choir was growing and it had bookings: it sang at